LismonJackson/LismonJackson/README.md

 - Learning the Django framework for web development.
 - Exploring web3 technologies for thirdweb projects.
-- Diving into particle simulation programming in C++.
+- Diving into particle life programming in C++.

 ## 💞️ I'm looking to collaborate on: